wthdevelopers/automation_website/README.md

   - DONE NEW ENDPOINT /groups/ID/utensils_loaned
     - changes the column value utensils_returned of db table group to 0
   - EDIT endpoint /participants/get_all now returns given_cash

-  - NEW checks - /participants/ID/update
-    - check if participant ID exists
-    - DONE check if the IDs in each category (e.g. category_of_interest, technology_of_interest, skills, etc.) exist
-  - NEW checks - /participants/ID/register
-    - check if participant ID exists
-  - NEW checks - /participants/ID/deregister
-    - check if participant ID exists
-  - NEW checks - /groups/ID/update - check for valid input
-  - NEW checks - /groups/create - check for valid input
-    - check that participants are not in >=2 groups
-  - NEW checks - /loans/ID/loan/ID - ensure tool is not loaned by anyone before meeting this request
-  - NEW checks - /loans/ID/return/ID - ensure tool is loaned by someone before meeting this request
-- updated schema for "team_allocation_preference", tally tests and endpoints
 - 2.0
   - DONE endpoint "functions/find_participants" to be removed
   - DONE Remove all event endpoints, and function/upcoming_events (seds)